How Regular Exercise Can Improve your Efficiency at Work

-Having more energy will mean that you are sharper at work and will be more efficient at your job.
-Essentially, exercise increases productivity.
+Having more energy means that you are sharper at work and will be more efficient at your job.
+Essentially, exercise increases productivity for many people.
 As a result, you will find that you don’t make as many errors and do everything to the best of your ability.
 This translates to home life, too.
 For this reason, finding home exercises that make sense is something that your physical therapy professional will do.
 These home exercises do not have to be extensive.
 Some of them only take 10 seconds and are done without the use of any additional equipment.

-Many companies subsidize local gyms which, if convenient, can be a great way to spend your lunch hour or if space allows having a yoga instructor come in during downtime or after work.
-I often recommend to my patients that they take a brisk walk during lunch for 30 minutes to get these physical benefits of exercise.
+Many companies subsidize local gyms.
+These, if convenient, are a great way to spend your lunch hour.
+Or if space allows, you may choose having a yoga instructor come in during downtime or after work.
+Physical therapist often recommend that patients take a brisk walk during lunch for 30 minutes to get these physical benefits of exercise.
 Doing more now means doing less later to heal an injury or overcome a condition like poor posture, weak legs or knees, and lower back pain.

 Get Better Focus, Brain Health, and Memory From Exercise

 Among the benefits of consistent exercise in relation to your brain health, you will be more alert at work allowing you to tackle difficult jobs and think through challenging tasks.

 Experience the Benefits of Physical Good Health Through Exercise

-Exercise not only increases productivity by improving mental health; it can also reduce your risk of getting sick and injured on the job.
+Exercise doesn’t only increase productivity by improving mental health.
+It can also reduce your risk of getting sick and injured on the job.
 People who exercise regularly take less sick time and have more stamina to meet the expectations of their job, especially if the job is physical in nature.
 Others that gain stamina by exercising?
 Pregnant women.
 Pregnancy exercises can change the entire course of your pregnancy – especially if they become a routine.